mustafahafidi/QC-to-LH/README.md

 #### Debugging

-To see what `lhp` has generated, you can run ghci/ghc/liquidhaskell with the ghc option `"-dth-dec-file"` which will generate "\*.th.hs" files for each module where you Template Haskell (including the QQ `lhp`).
+To see what `lhp` has generated, you can run ghci/ghc/liquidhaskell with the option `-dth-dec-file` or put on top of your module
+`{-# OPTIONS_GHC -dth-dec-file #-}`
+This will cause GHC to generate a "\*.th.hs" containing what `lhp` expands to.

-If you don't want to see all of that, and you want to see only the LH annotations that `lhp` has generated, you can use the option `debug`:
+If you don't want to see all of that, and you want to see only the LH annotations that `lhp` generates, then you can use the option `debug`:

 ```haskell
 [lhp|ple|reflect|genProp|debug